VU-CSP/improc_assignment-alex-blatt/README.md

 #### *Task 1:*
 Answer the following questions about the [Phase contrast](image_files/PhaseContrast.tif) and [Differential interference contrast](image_files/DifferentialInterference.tif) images:
 Q1) What is the maximum intensity value in the [Differential interference contrast](image_files/DifferentialInterference.tif) file?
 A1) Put your answer here.
-The maximum intensity value is
+The maximum intensity value is 255.

 Q2) What are the dimensions of the [Phase contrast](image_files/PhaseContrast.tif) file?
 A2) Put your answer here in the form of (X, Y, BitDepth).
+X=

 Q3) Which image has greater dynamic range of pixel intensities?
 Phase or DiffInt?
 A3) Put your answer here.